enkidevs/curriculum/python/python-core/syntax-and-numerical-operators/python-variables.md

 # 100
 ```

-Python is a case-sensitive language and variable names should use snake case[1], like so:
+Python is a case-sensitive language and variable names should use [snake case](https://enki.com/glossary/general/snake_case), like so:

 ```python
 this_is_a_long_variable_name